So is this what Leadership looks like?

 And then the tanks rolled in.

 Cute illustrated tanks.
 On the decks.
 In the booklets — printed, designed, reviewed, approved, mailed, yes mailed, just for us.
-Someone, somewhere in the approval chain, looked at cute illustrated tanks as the visual language for this training and thought — yes, that's the one.
+Someone, somewhere in the approval chain, looked at cute illustrated tanks as the visual language for this training and thought — yup, that's the one.

 Nobody paused.

 Then it was our turn.
-We got to share our traumas.
+We got to share our 'traumas'.
 In a virtual breakout room.
 With colleagues.
 No professional present.

 I'll spare you what my therapist said about that.